 Attachments register

-Court bailiffs must register every attachment of earnings order (government authority order to a third party, for example an employer or a bank, to pay debt from earnings), garnishee order (court order to third party, for example an employer or a bank, to pay debt from earnings) or seizure they deliver in the central Digital Register of Attachments for Bailiffs.
+Court bailiffs must register every attachment of earnings order government authority order to a third party, for example an employer or a bank, to pay debt from earnings), garnishee order (a court order to a third party, for example an employer or a bank, to pay debt from earnings), or seizure they deliver in the central Digital Register of Attachments for Bailiffs.
 The purpose of this registration is to prevent unnecessary debt collection fees and to safeguard the protected earnings or seizure-free rate.
 The register is the responsibility of the Dutch Royal Professional Organisation of Judicial Officers (KBvG).

 Court bailiff register

-If you want to find out whether a bailiff is legitimate or not, please consult KBvG's public Bailiff Register.
+If you want to find out if a bailiff is legitimate or not, please consult KBvG's public Bailiff Register.